Discover Me Multi-Activity Holiday Camp by Smarter Me

 The menu of the day was chicken soy sauce noodles and cinnamon buns.
 The children mixed the batter and kneaded the dough for their cinnamon buns.
 They also made cinnamon filling from scratch and diligently rolled their buns before putting them into the oven.

-Lauren didn’t want to finish her noodles because she wanted to share it with us at home.
+Lauren didn’t want to finish her noodles because she wanted to bring it home for us to try.
 I may be biased but it tasted pretty good.
 Also, I like that she’s adamant about using only the ingredients she likes, and not follow blindly and adding everything the teacher provided.

 After lunch, the Smarter Me team handed out art materials for a surprise Father’s Day art and craft session.
 All the kids racked their brains for reasons why they loved their dads and Lauren came up answers such as “He loves to kiss me”, “Brings us on the plane”, “He buys me cookies” and “He lets me watch iPad”.
 (Now you know which parent is the spoiler in our home.)